Please note all footgolf at Maybole and Dalmilling is currently suspended

 Can I bring my own ball?

 You can bring your own football to play at our course as long as it is a standard size 5 ball.
 Footballs are available at the course for players who don't have their own or who wish to use the course balls.
-A £2 hire fee will apply.
+A £5 returnable deposit is available.

 What footwear can I play in?

 Football boots and blades aren't permitted on our course - footgolfers are encouraged to wear trainers or Astroturf’s.

 What is the average length the footgolf course?

 Bear in mind that an average footgolfer can kick the ball around 50 yards.
 The difference between footgolf and golf is that a football will roll and bounce in myriad ways dependent on the topography of the course.
 The length of our footgolf course around 1800 yards (18 holes).
 It will take around 90 minutes to complete the course.